 For decades, AI operated in a regulatory vacuum.
 It was treated as just another software discipline until the emergence of generative AI shattered that illusion.
 When ChatGPT reached 100 million users in two months, policymakers realized that AI was not a distant research field, but rather a mass-market force with immediate social, economic, and political consequences.

-Executive Order 13859, signed February 11, 2019 by President Trump, titled "Maintaining American Leadership in Artificial Intelligence," was the first wide-ranging executive order on American AI governance.
+Executive Order 13859, signed February 11, 2019 by President Trump, titled "Maintaining American Leadership in Artificial Intelligence," (the AI Initiative) was the first wide-ranging executive order on American AI governance.
 It was one of the earliest activities directly addressing artificial intelligence technology at the national level, years before the ChatGPT era we're in now.
 It set the tone for a White House-led approach to AI that continues to this day.

 EO 13859 started the trend toward regulating AI from the White House.
 That order, signed during President Donald Trump's first administration, directed federal agencies to prioritize AI research and development and foster workforce development.
 It aimed to make federal data and models available for AI development work.
 It instructed agencies to create guidance for the use of AI in the industries they regulate.
 And it called for an action plan to protect the U.S.'s technological advantage in AI.